-Towards the end of the 2019/20 financial year, like all other public bodies, the Authority faced unprecedented circumstances as a result of the response to the Covid-19 pandemic.
+Towards the end of the 2019/20 financial year and throughout 2020/21, like all other public bodies, the Authority faced unprecedented circumstances as a result of the response to the Covid-19 pandemic.
 Consequently, the Authority was forced to scale back its operations and close its offices, visitor centres, cycle hire centres and campsites to Officers and members of the public.
+In January 2021 the Authority transitioned to a new management structure and refreshed the outcomes in the Corporate Strategy 2019-24, in light of the impact of the pandemic and funding pressures.